Will Bankruptcy Keep Me From Getting a Job?

 Will a bankruptcy affect my security clearance?

 It is possible that a bankruptcy could have severe effects on security clearances.
 Although the government may not discriminate against you based on your bankruptcy, this does not extend to specific clearances.
 If you are employed by a federal or state agency that requires a clearance, evidence of a recent bankruptcy can be used to deny clearance.
 Once you lose your clearance, you could potentially lose your job because you no longer meet the minimum standards for the position.
-If you suspect this applies to you, then you should ask your attorney and investigate your employer’s clearance requirements before filing.
+If you suspect this applies to you, then you should ask your lawyer and investigate your employer’s clearance requirements before filing.

 What about professional licenses?

 Professional licenses are generally considered privileges.
 Therefore, the granting authority bestows licensure on those it sees fit to earn the credential.
-Medical doctors, attorneys, CPAs, and paramedics, among others, all have to answer to their own regulatory authorities.
+Medical doctors, lawyers, CPAs, and paramedics, among others, all have to answer to their own regulatory authorities.
 Those authorities decide what qualifies as a potential bar to the profession.
 If you are concerned about getting licensed or maintaining a professional license, you should consult that authority directly.

 Ultimately, bankruptcy is not the end.
 It is a new beginning.
 Nevertheless, it is not without its share of difficulties and challenges.
 You will likely face a new host of uphill battles, including some that may affect your employment.
 However, provided you work closely with a bankruptcy lawyer and do your research, you will most likely get through it just fine.
 The key is accurate information and planning.